UniversalDataTool/udt-format/proposals/sample_brushes.md

 }
 ```

-If a sample does not have a brush, "complete" is used if it has corresponding `taskOutput` and "incomplete" is used if it does not have a corresponding `taskOutput`.
+If a sample does not have a brush, "complete" is used if it has corresponding `annotation` and "incomplete" is used if it does not have a corresponding `annotation`.

 ### Brush Colors